3 New Port Projects to Get Excited About

 The existing infrastructure will be upgraded and climate-proofed to avoid any further damage from strong waves, storms and cyclones.
 It will have a channel for oceangoing ships, a wharf with a turning berth, a breakwater to shelter it and berth from waves, a container storage area and other facilities, GCF reports.
 The new port will have measures for the protection from the elements and will also try to prevent further damage to the environment by ensuring compliance with international best practices and serving low-carbon maritime transport connections to the region and the world.

-Learn more about what other port projects are in development around the world to improve their efficiency and performance at the 2nd Green Maritime Forum in Hamburg on April 2nd.
+Learn more about what other port projects are in development around the world to improve their efficiency and performance at the 4th International Green & Smart Shipping Summit in Rotterdam on 8-9 October.
 It will gather top executives from port authorities and other shipping professionals for discussions and networking.
-Visit the official event website to register: http://bit.ly/GMFBlog
+Visit the official event website to register: www.gssummit.org.